Update vs FixedUpdate vs LateUpdate

 Update vs LateUpdate

-Update and LateUpdate are identical in terms of run frequency (both run once per frame), but LateUpdate runs after all Update functions.
+'Update' and LateUpdate are identical in terms of run frequency (both run once per frame), but LateUpdate runs after all 'Update' functions.

-LateUpdate function is commonly used to modify animated model bones (ex. making the player model look up and down) or to implement a smooth camera follow.
+Lastly, the LateUpdate function is commonly used to modify animated model bones (ex. making the player model look up and down) or to implement a smooth camera follow.

 void LateUpdate()